States Hidden in Hidden States: Implicit Discrete State Representations Emerge in LLMs' Hidden States: Conclusion

 \section{Conclusion}

-In this work, we report the emergent ability of models to perform implicit consecutive addition.
+In this work, we report the emergent ability of models to perform implicit iterative addition.
 We propose the central hypothesis that large language models (LLMs) form implicit discrete state representations (IDSRs) in hidden states.
-A series of experiments are designed to prove the existence of IDSR, and to demonstrate its properties and formation.
-We also confirm that models utilize IDSRs to generate final answers.
-Our work aims to pave the way for further investigations into model interpretability and enhancing model capabilities.
+A series of experiments provides evidence for IDSRs and characterizes their properties and formation.
+Our attention intervention further provides evidence that models use information represented at intermediate operator tokens when generating final answers.